kadena-io/pact/docs/pact-reference.rst

      "take the average of a and b"
      (/ (+ a b) 2))

-However, in this position, optional metadata can also be specified.
-One such metadata field is ``@model``, which represents a property that can be used by Pact tooling to verify the correctness of the implementation:
+However, in this position, extra metadata fields can also be specified.
+One such metadata field is ``@model``, which represents a *property* that can be used by Pact tooling to verify the correctness of the
+implementation:

 .. code:: lisp